 Don’t ignore the importance of logo placement

-Designers take logo positioning seriously because they know how we view online content (scanning for critical information), and those readers of left to right languages always look at the top left corner of a screen, as they would reading a page from a book.
+Designers take logo positioning seriously because of how we view online content (scanning for critical information).
+Those that know their languages, understand the nuances of header writing and that readers of left to right languages always look at the top left corner of a screen, as they would reading a page from a book.

 Make your header elegant and clear

 Like this header design article from BEE states, the trick is to create an elegant and simple header.

 * Remove clutter in the header

 * Make sure the print is readable – even on mobile